abeduplaa/caltrans-data-exploration/README.md

 3. Open `bin/extract_darksky_weather.py` and configure the location, dates, etc
 5. You're ready to run: `python bin/extract_darksky_weather.py `

+**Note:** There is already data from NOAA included in `data/weather_noaa`.
+The script to download this data is also included but there are still some bugs.

 ## Blog posts